We’re going to let you in on a diet secret few people know: You don’t have to give up bread to lose your belly fat!

 Dave’s Killer Bread, Organic White Bread Done Right

 Pepperidge Farm Farmhouse Hearty White

 You may have grown up eating white bread, but it’s time to move on from your Wonder Bread days.
 The reason: Wonder Bread and Pepperidge Farm’s Farmhouse White are made with simple-sugar-heavy flour that’s devoid of all the benefits of whole wheat: fiber, micronutrients, and energizing B vitamins.
 Not only are you missing out on key metabolism-regulating nutrients, but you’re also flooding your body with simple sugars that will only provide a short spurt of energy rather than keep you satiated for hours.
 Thankfully, Dave’s Killer Bread White Bread Done Right has fixed this problem.
-By using a blend of both wheat flour and whole-wheat flour, the bread appears lighter, but they manage to keep their sugar content low and fiber content high.
+By using a blend of both wheat flour and whole-wheat flour, the bread appears lighter, but manages to keep the sugar content low and fiber content high.

-Best for Gluten Free
+Best for Gluten-Free

-Rudi’s Gluten Free Multigrain Bread
+Rudi’s Gluten-Free Multigrain Bread

-Glutino Gluten Free Multigrain Bread
+Glutino Gluten-Free Multigrain Bread

 Best for Sandwich Thins

 Pepperidge Farm Deli Flats, Soft 100% Whole Wheat